 1. Remove distractions

 Blake teaches us about the four burners theory—your four burners are family, friends, health, and work.
 Anything that is not essential to your four burners should be removed.
 "That means no alerts, beeps, buzzes, or notifications of any kind, perhaps with the exception of voicemails for emergencies."
 But Blake notes that "most emergencies are imagined."
-By instituting these practices and removing distractions, we focus on what really matters and make better use of our time.
+By instituting these practices and removing distractions (for example with digital well-being apps), we focus on what really matters and make better use of our time.

 2. Don't glamorize busyness

 It seems silly how proud we are of being busy.
 Blake notes that explanations of, "I'm so busy!" are really just our attempts to avoid making hard choices about how we live our lives.
-Staying busy is easier than taking time to pursue what would really make us happy.
+Staying busy is easier than taking time to pursue what would really make us happy and living in the moment.
 Worse yet, the internet makes it so easy to be "busy" indefinitely.
 So be careful not to glamorize busyness.
 By doing so, you can start to think more clearly about how you are choosing to spend your time.

 3. Always ask "why" when you pull out your phone